euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

   <figcaption>Those cracks on the bottom tube look pretty bad 😨</figcaption>
 </figure>

+One day, the above cracks simply appeared.
+I hadn't ridden the bike for around 3 weeks at that point, and the cracks really did just appear without even touching or moving the frame.
+Honestly, I was a little spooked.

 The cracks, combined with the ride quality being "not as good as steel", led me to rebuild the bike as a steel-framed fixie instead, and mark this down as a fun learning experience.

-The cracks may not actually be dangerous, but I'm not 100% sure, and at the least I'd need to fill them in and redo the clearcoat to waterproof it again, and probably re-enforce, so it seemed best to me to just consider this the conclusion of the project!
+The cracks may not actually be dangerous, but I'm not 100% sure, and at the least I'd need to fill them in and redo the clearcoat to waterproof it again.
+It seemed best to me to just consider this the conclusion of the project!

 ## Bamboo Bicycle Club Review